-Table 23: Estimated Non UK landings (t) from within Inner Dowsing, Race Bank and North Ridge SAC based on the proportion of VMS pings within the site.
-There are no Non-UK VMS pings in the portion of the site within 35F1.
+Table 23: Estimated Non UK landings (t) from within Inner Dowsing, Race Bank and North Ridge SAC based on the proportion of VMS pings within the site and STECF data.
+There are no non-UK VMS pings in the portion of the site within 35F1.

-Year Nat Gear Pings in SAC Pings in 35F0 Proportion of pings in SAC 35F0 landings Estimate of landings from SAC
+Year Nat Gear Pings in SAC Pings in 35F0 Proportion of pings in SAC 35F0 landings (t) Estimate of landings from SAC (t)

-2014 FRA OTB 17 177 9.60% 55.01 5.28
+2014 FRA OTB 17 177 9.60% 172.32 16.54

-2015 FRA OTB 2 113 1.76% 16.55 0.29
+2015 FRA ОТВ 2 113 1.76% 43.67 0.77

-2016 Null - 0 - 0 0 0
+2016 Null - 0 - 0 10.87 0

-2017 FRA ОТВ 1 27 3.70% 44.23 1.64
+2017 FRA ОТВ 1 27 3.70% 7.98 0.30

-2018 Null - 0 - 0 0 0
+2018 Null - 0 - 0 23.86 0

 4.1.5.
-VMS spatial footprint
+Spatial footprint analysis using Pr-values

-The spatial footprint analysis used in this assessment is based on a report commissioned by Defra's Impact Evidence Group on the feasibility of using a spatial footprint method in appropriate assessments15 (report reference: MMO1108).
-It should be noted that Pr-values are derived from VMS data, and therefore only captures vessels with VMS.
+The spatial footprint analysis used in this assessment is based on a report commissioned by Defra's Impact Evidence Group on the feasibility of using a spatial footprint method in appropriate assessments (report reference: MMO1108).
+Prvalues are derived from VMS data, and therefore only capture vessels with VMS.

 Analysis was undertaken of the total spatial footprint of fishing gears used each year.
 The total spatial footprint of a particular gear group was then compared to the total area of the feature, producing a ratio (Pr).
 A Pr-value of less than one means that the total spatial footprint of the gear in a given year was smaller than the total area of the feature.
 A Pr-value of more than one means that the total spatial footprint of the gear in a given year was greater than the total area of the feature.
-Estimates of the Prvalues for the different fishing gears in Inner Dowsing, Race Bank and North Ridge SAC are displayed in Table 24 and Table 25.
+Estimates of the Pr-values for the different fishing gears in Inner Dowsing, Race Bank and North Ridge SAC are displayed in Table 24 and Table 25.
 The assumptions used when calculating footprints are displayed in Annex 2.